 The lumens required to adequately illuminate an area depends on a number of factors:

 For example, a basic kitchen may require 400lm, but when a number of task areas are included, that could rise to 800lm.
 A hallway requiring sufficient light to see clearly as you pass through would need approximately 300lm in total, and a seat used for reading may require as much 400lm for that single area.

+If you are asking yourself how to position spotlights correctly then you have come to the right place.
 One or more downlights can be positioned to shed light on a specific spot within a room or a number of downlights can be combined to illuminate an entire room.
 How many lights you will need and where to position them needs careful thought to achieve the desired result.

 For an approximate idea, allowing one downlight per 1.2m2 will provide high levels of lighting.
 To calculate numbers and spacing more precisely, you need to consider everything from the room’s decor to its intended usage.